New bounds on the Ramsey number $r(I_m, L_n)$: Probabilistic Upper Bounds

 \begin{proposition}[{\cite[Prop.
 2.1]{996A0}}] Let $G = \opair{V}{E}$ be a graph on $v$ vertices with maximum degree $d \geqslant 1$, in which the neighbourhood of any vertex is $r$-colourable.
 Then

 \end{proposition}

-\begin{corollary} \end{corollary} \begin{proof} Assume towards a contradiction that there is a natural number $m$ and a oriented graph $D$ on $v\dfeq 2^9 m^2/\ld m$ vertices with no transitive triangle and no independent set of size $m$.
-Let $G$ be the undirected graph attained from $D$ by forgetting the directions of the edges.
+\begin{corollary} \end{corollary} \begin{proof} Assume towards a contradiction that there are a natural number $m$ and an oriented graph $D$ on $v\dfeq 508 m^2/\ld m$ vertices with no transitive triangle and no independent set of size $m$.
+Let $G$ be the undirected graph obtained from $D$ by forgetting the directions of the edges.
 Let $d$ denote the maximal degree of a vertex in $G$.
-Note that the neighbourhood of any vertex $x$ is $2$-colourable since it consists of the in- and out-neighbourhoods of $x$, both of which are independent sets.
-Since
+We distinguish two overlapping cases: